fragarco/abasc/docs/en/abasc.md

 ### `EXIT FOR`

 **Command**.
 In Locomotive BASIC, it was possible to exit a loop using a `GOTO` statement.
-In a program compiled with BASC, using `GOTO` to exit loops may cause unexpected runtime errors.
+In a program compiled with ABASC, using `GOTO` to exit loops may cause unexpected runtime errors.
 The proper way to exit a `FOR` loop early is to use `EXIT FOR`, which jumps to the statement immediately after the corresponding `NEXT`.
 This command was introduced in Locomotive BASIC 2.

 ```basic
 FOR I = 0 TO 100